odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 ---
 # User change
-title: "Install Redis manually on a single node"
+title: "Install Redis in a multi-node configuration"

 weight: 2 # 1 is first, 2 is second, etc.